SpaceForever/Spiral-Labs/cat/Space Fancy Blogs/the-demon-on-my-shoulder-is-dead.md

 —

 Over the next year, I grew accustomed to the demon's presence whenever a test came.
-The bigger the (teacher's *said*) the stakes were, the worse the demon's claws hurt, but still I reliveshed the feeling of a painless shoulder at the end of every exam, when the demon let me go.
+The bigger the teachers said the stakes were, the worse the demon's claws hurt, but still I reliveshed the feeling of a painless shoulder at the end of every exam, when the demon let me go.

 Until one time, at the end of the summer exams, it didn't.